 - Canker Sores: Canker sores are painful but you can mix ½ teaspoon of baking soda, a cup of water and a pinch of salt and gargle making sure to put the rinse on the affected area of the mouth for relief.

-- Colds: To help relieve stuffy heads and noses, use a vapor mist in the shower that you’ve made from 2 cups of baking soda, 30 drops of sinus opening essential oils and carefully add enough water to make a thick “batter”.
+- Stuffy nose: To help relieve stuffy heads and noses, use a vapor mist in the shower that you’ve made from 2 cups of baking soda, 30 drops of sinus opening essential oils and carefully add enough water to make a thick “batter”.
 Put these in paper lined muffin tins and allow to sit overnight or until dry.
 Place one in a warm shower to open up the nasal passages.

 - Dentures: If you wear dentures or a retainer, you can clean them by soaking them in a cup of warm water and 3 Tablespoons of baking soda.
 Rinse well before putting them back in your mouth.